What’s your official job title?

 The Focus@Will app is based on the scientific premise that when you listen to the right type of music for your personality type, become super-focused and significantly more productive.
 According to the developers, you can improve your concentration ability by up to 400%, which helps you improve your time management skills if you find it difficult to focus while working.

-If you get overwhelmed by your growing to-do lists and find it hard meeting your goals, this highly practical app shows you how to break down large tasks into smaller ones until you get a series of reasonably sized action items.
+If you get overwhelmed by your growing to-do lists and find it hard to meet your goals, this highly practical app shows you how to break down large tasks into smaller ones until you get a series of reasonably sized action items.
 MyLifeOrganized lets you pinpoint what you need to be focusing on to accomplish a particular objective.
 It even generates automatic to-do lists that identify priority actions, so you progress more quickly.

 The list above contains time management apps and tools that can help you stop procrastinating, improve your ability to focus, and better allocate the hours in your workday.
-Many of them are also free of charge, so there’s nothing to stop you from checking a few of them out, deciding which ones work for you and polishing your time management skills to perfection.
+Many of them are also free of charge, so there’s nothing to stop you from checking a few of them out, deciding which ones work for you and polish your time management skills to perfection.